axibase/atsd/api/network/README.md

 * Multiple data points for the same entity, metric, and tags have the same timestamp in which case commands are considered duplicates and some of them are dropped.
 This could occur when commands with the same key are sent without a timestamp.
 * Data is sent using the UDP protocol and the client UDP send buffer or the server UDP receive buffer overflows.
 * Value is below 'Min Value' or above 'Max Value' limit specified for the metric and the 'Invalid Value Action' is set to `DISCARD`.
-* Last command in a multi-line UDP packed doesn't terminate with line feed symbol.
+* Last command in a multi-line UDP packed does not terminate with line feed symbol.

 To review dropped commands, `open command*.log` files in ATSD.